 sudo apt-get install i2c-tools

 Step 4: Once you have installed I2C check that the RTC Pi has been detected using:

-sudo i2cdetect -y 1 (if using v2 Raspberry Pi)
+sudo i2cdetect -y 1 # (if using v2 Raspberry Pi or later)

 The RTC Pi should appear on channel 68 as shown in the screen shot below.
 If the RTC Pi does not appear check that the battery is installed correctly and is fully charged:

 Step 5: Edit config.txt to add the following: dtoverlay=i2c-rtc,ds1307

 At the end of the file add